 Making sure your electrical outlets are functioning properly is essential to preventing problems ranging from short circuits to electrical fires.
 A number of issues, including problems at the outlet itself to bad wiring in your home, can cause an outlet to buzz.
 You can perform simple troubleshooting procedures yourself, but consult a certified electrician before making any changes to your home's wiring.

 The deterioration of components within an electrical outlet is the most common reason an outlet will buzz.
 When you plug something into an outlet, contact blades within the outlet hold the plug in place.
 If these blades become loose or damaged, they don't maintain proper contact with the plug, which can cause buzzing.
-The simplest way to fix this problem is to have an electrician replace the electrical outlet.
-Outlets can be purchased for a few dollars from any hardware store.
-You can also have the electrician check the connections on an outlet to verify that the screws and wires are still making good contact.
+The simplest way to fix this problem is to simply replace the electrical outlet.

 Devices can occasionally cause buzzing at other outlets that share the same circuit.
 If you're familiar with how your home is wired, unplug any other devices connected to outlets on the same circuit as the outlet that is buzzing.
 If the buzzing stops while these devices are unplugged, the outlet is likely functioning properly.

 4. Bad Wiring Causing Buzzing

 Issues with the wiring in your home can also cause buzzing to emanate from an outlet.
 Whether the wiring was improperly installed or has simply begun to fray or deteriorate with age, bad wiring can cause arcing and issues at the circuit breaker.
 If the solutions suggested previously don't remedy the buzzing sound, have a licensed electrician investigate the wiring in your home for damage, wear, or bad connections.